 Encrypting a message requires a public key, which raises the question of where that key comes from.
 The clients of the enclave have to be convinced that the key really belongs to an enclave they want to work with and not, say, an unencrypted non-enclave program that's impersonating the intended destination.

 Enclave host programs can generate a small data structure called a remote attestation (RA).
-This structure states the following facts:
+This structure, which is signed by a key controlled by the underlying hardware, states the following facts:

 - A genuine, un-revoked Intel CPU is running ...